idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Blank fields by default.

 You can set column/field names for your Glossaries/Termbases (using default names such as, Context, Subject, Notes, Reference, etc.).
-As long as those fields/column names are left blank, they will not appear in the glossary/termbase entries you create, keeping things simple as the default behavior.
+As long as those fields/column names are left blank, they will not appear in the glossary/termbase entries you create, keeping things simple as the default behaviour.

 Note: If you set multiple columns for your glossary, you may want to consider choosing the Vertical display in its context menu (right click) for better readability.